JvanKatwijk/dabradio/README.md

 In arch, it was essential to add the username to the group "audio".

-The most recent distribution of Raspbian Stretch (i.e. august 2017) supports both Qt5 and a qwt compiled against Qt5.
+Raspbian Stretch (i.e. august 2017) supports Qt5 well.

 IMPORTANT NOTE:
 Since I was studying the (potential) difference in behaviour between a version with and a version without concurrency in the front end, there is a setting in the ".pro" file for selecting this.